-Prior to joining the firm, Mr. Reynolds was a law clerk for the Honorable Marc T. Treadwell in the U.S. District Court for the Middle District of Georgia.
+Prior to joining the firm, Mr. Reynolds served as a law clerk to the Honorable Marc T. Treadwell in the U.S. District Court for the Middle District of Georgia.

-While in law school, Mr. Reynolds worked as a summer associate for the firm and served as an extern in the chambers of Judge Ethelyn N. Simpson and Judge Charles E. Auslander, III at the State Court of Athens-Clarke County in Athens, Georgia.
+While in law school, Mr. Reynolds served as an extern to Judge Ethelyn N. Simpson and Judge Charles E. Auslander, III in the State Court of Athens-Clarke County in Athens, Georgia.
 He was also the Senior Articles Editor of the Georgia Law Review, a research assistant for Professor Lonnie T. Brown, and the recipient of the William K. Meadow Award, as the graduate “who best exemplifies the integrity, sense of responsibility, and high standards of the legal profession and has the keen sense of humor necessary to afford a proper human perspective to the resolution of legal problems.”

 U.S. District Court for the Middle District of Georgia - Honorable Marc T. Treadwell (Sep 2014-Sep 2016)

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.